ibm-cloud-docs/watsonxdata/data_stream_databricks3presto.md

 ## Results
 {: #data_stream_databricks3presto4}

 You can now query Iceberg tables from Databricks Unity Catalog using Presto.
-The queries execute directly on the data in the external storage location without copying data into watsonx.data.
+The queries execute directly on the data in the external storage location without copying data into {{site.data.keyword.lakehouse_short}}.

 ## Example queries and outputs
 {: #data_stream_databricks3presto5}